fhoedemakers/retroJam/README.md

 ## Supported Systems

+Use a FAT32 formatted sd-card and put your roms on it.
+You can use folders to origanize them.
 This emulator framework supports the following file extensions:
 - `.nes` - Nintendo Entertainment System
 - `.md`,`.bin`, `.gen`  - Sega Genesis/MegaDrive